Try3D/dashdot/README.md

 Dotfiles in unix based operating systems refers to files that start with a `.` in their name.
 They are hidden according to your operating system due to [historic](https://web.archive.org/web/20140803082229/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) reasons.
 Most applications store their config files inside these hidden folders to prevent clutter in the user's home directory.

 ## Motivation
-I used to use GNU Stow to manage my dotfiles on linux and while it does an okay job at symlinking your files, it cannot do things more complicated.
-Delinking already symlinked files is a pain as you have to manually go back to every single symlink and delete them.
-You also cannot go directly to edit `that` one file that you always edit in your configurations unless you hack together a flimsy bash script to do that.
+I used to use GNU Stow to manage my dotfiles on linux and while it does an okay job at symlinking your files, it cannot do things more complicated
+- Delinking already symlinked files is a pain as you have to go back to every symlink and delete them.
+- You cannot go directly to edit `that` one file that you always edit in your configurations unless you hack together a flimsy bash script to do that.

 Meet dashdot.
 A program to easily symlink your dotfiles.